laurelhumphrey/GSoC-Octron-2025/README.md

 **Minimal Deliverables:**

 *   Code maintainability
       *   Structure of the repository and organization of the codebase.
       *   Code testing (code coverage, etc.).
       *   Contribution guidelines and onboarding for new contributors.

 *   Documentation
       *   Complete code documentation website, for example hosted on GitHub via MkDocs.
-*  Further development of core OCTRON functions, which could include:
+      *   Usability improvements and further development
       *   Utilities for curating OCTRON output, such as stitching/merging tracks that have been artificially separated (high priority).
       *   Analysis video generation and other useful features for processing OCTRON outputs (medium priority).

+*   Stretch goals (if time allows)
       *   Integration of key point tracking into YOLO training (medium priority).
       *   Integration of OCTRON with existing tools in the NIU codebase, like movement (see introduction above) (high priority).

 **Weekly Timeline:**
 *   **Total Duration:** 10 weeks (~90h small project size)